taliesinb/floatworld/README.markdown

 Objects can be introduced into the environment to interact with the creatures.

-Various parameters of the world can be controlled 'live', as well as parameters of the currently selected Creat or object.
+Various parameters of the world can be controlled 'live' using side panels, as well as parameters of the currently selected Creat or object.

 ## Screenshot

-For some screenshots, see the (wiki)[https://github.com/taliesinb/floatworld/wiki].
+For some screenshots, see the [wiki](https://github.com/taliesinb/floatworld/wiki).

 It's easier to encourage you to play around for yourself with the code than to explain what everything is in detail -- although I need to write a comprehensive tutorial before that is realistic.